allegro/allegro.tech/_posts/2017-06-27-How to approach testing in development process.md

  This sort of test is the best solution for new members, as skills necessary to carry out manual testing are easy to acquire.
-Well-designed test cases saved in a test management tool (such as ‘TestLink’, ‘HP Quality Center’, etc.) are easy to follow, so new team members can start the test execution on their own.
+Well-designed test cases saved in a test management tool (such as ‘TestLink’, ‘HP Quality Center’, etc.) are easy to follow, so new team members can start test execution on their own.
 Besides, as creating new test cases is not complicated even beginners can handle it.

 3. Faster and more effective in the case of applications undergoing frequent changes